 I am calm when you leave although you do not touch me close.
-You saddle up and ask me to water the bean shoots and collects the eggs.
-I go there but the hens make nothing so I know Madre is coming soon.
+Or put your mouth to mine.
+You saddle up and ask me to water the bean shoots and collect the eggs.
+I go there but the hens make nothing so I know a minha mãe is coming soon.
 The boy Malaik is near.
 He sleeps behind the door to where you do.
 I am calm, quiet knowing you are very soon here again.
 I take off Sir's boots and lie on your cot trying to catch the fire smell of you.
 Slices of starlight cut through the shutters.
-Madre leans at the door holding her little boy's hand, my shoes in her pocket.
+A minha mae leans at the door holding her little boy's hand, my shoes in her pocket.
 As always she is trying to tell me something.
 I tell her to go and when she fades I hear a small creaking.
 In the dark I know he is there.
 Eyes big, wondering and cold.
 I rise and come to him and ask what.
 What Malaik, what.
 He is silent but the hate in his eyes is loud.
 He wants my leaving.
 This can not happen.
-Feathers lift and I feel a sharp clutch of talons inside.
-This expel can never happen again. tk
+I feel the clutch inside.
+This expel can never happen again.